tomjoht/tomjoht.github.io/_posts/2015/2015-07-01-three-questions-i-receive-every-week.md

 - beginners
 - creativity
 keywords:
-summary: "About once a week I get the following three questions.
+description: "About once a week I get the following three questions.
 It would be nice to see some more variety. "
 ---

 ## Question 1